 5 Great Places to Snowshoe in the Columbia Valley

-When the snow starts to fly in the Columbia Valley, it’s time to head outdoors and enjoy some of the favourite local activities.
+When the snow starts to fly in the Columbia Valley, it’s time to head outdoors and enjoy some of our favourite local activities.
 Sunset may come earlier in the winter, but there is plenty of time to head to the great outdoors for a snowshoe, followed by a rewarding soak in either of the Columbia Valley Hot Springs and a delicious meal at one of the many local restaurants.

 In the Columbia Valley, snowshoeing can be done anywhere there’s enough snow on the ground, but if you’re headed to the backcountry be sure to check on avalanche conditions and be prepared before you go.